University of London Institute in Paris: History

 The institute was established by an English woman, Edith Williams, in 1894, with the support of the then British ambassador, Lord Dufferin.
 It was originally known as the "Franco-British Guild", which from 1894 offered classes in conversational English to French students soon to qualify as teachers of English through more theoretical studies.
 In 1900, French classes were added, aimed at British students spending time in Paris, and thus a unique Franco-British community was created.
 In the same year, the guild established itself in the rue de la Sorbonne, opposite the University of Paris.

-After the First World War the French and British governments, concerned by the lack of understanding between the British and French armies that had become apparent during hostilities, sought means of improving cultural and linguistic links between their countries.
+After the First World War the French and British governments, concerned by the lack of a common language between the British and French armies that had become apparent during hostilities, sought means of improving cultural and linguistic links between their countries.
 The French government founded an Institut français du Royaume-Uni in London (South Kensington), while another British ambassador to France, Lord Crewe, launched a fund for the creation of a British Institute in Paris.
 This was to consist of a bi-cultural teaching establishment (the guild, reorganised and expanded) and a Franco-British student hostel in the international Cité Universitaire, which was eventually opened in 1937 under the name Collège Franco-Britannique.
 As part of the new British Institute in Paris, the guild received the support of a number of British universities, including the University of London, as well as forming an integral part of the University of Paris.
 In addition to facilities for teaching, a library and clubroom were added to the guild's premises at this time and prominent French and British academics and intellectuals were invited to give lectures.

 The British Institute left its Sorbonne link to become incorporated into the University of London in 1969.